Emergency Dentistry in Parker, CO

 1. Infected Teeth

-In the case of an infected or abscessed tooth, Dr. Schmidt would most likely recommend a root canal.
+In the case of an infected or abscessed tooth, Dr. Schmidt Dentist in Parker CO would most likely recommend a root canal.
 In advanced cases, a root canal may not be enough to save the tooth, and we would recommend a dental extraction.

 Dental trauma, such as broken or knocked-out teeth, is a common type of emergency that our active Parker patients face.
 If your tooth has been knocked out of its socket, there’s a two-hour window that we have to re-implant the tooth successfully.
 Try to reinsert it in the socket, and if that’s not possible, hold it in your cheek pocket or under your tongue until you can make it safely to our office.

 Broken teeth may or may not be an urgent emergency, and it depends on the location of the tooth and the extent of the damage.
 Gather up the broken pieces of the tooth and bring them with you to your emergency dental appointment.
 Dr. Schmidt may be able to place a composite filling to restore your smile's aesthetics, or if the damage is more extensive, she may recommend a dental crown.

 4. Lost Tooth Fillings or Crowns